Called "The Ad LIbrary," Google is tracking political ads across its platforms to increase transparency. This is bad news for Teddy Maynard.

 Thanks to Google’s archive of political advertising and a recent report, here’s why.

-Google’s Ad Library is logging the ads appearing on its platforms.
-This includes Search and YouTube.
+Google’s Ad Library is logging ads that appear on its platforms, and this includes Search and YouTube.
 It’ll list who paid for the ads, a rough estimate of the cost to deploy the ads, and how many impressions each ad received.

 For Teddy Maynard to start running ads now, someone is going to be watching him.
 Well, maybe not him.

 With the Ad Library and similar programs from other social media sites, all these contributors are listed.
-This means a swift uptick in spending on Lake will catch someone’s attention.
+A swift uptick in spending on a candidate, like Aaron Lake, will catch someone’s attention.

 The concurrent report Google released with The Ad Library will list keywords.
 Specifically, keywords that advertisers are going after.
-The keywords linking to demographics and key audiences.
+These keywords are linked to demographics and critical audiences.

-A watchdog agency or a very concerned public citizen could find that certain keywords are being targeted more than others.
-When this happens, Teddy’s in trouble.
+A watchdog agency or a very concerned public citizen could find that specific keywords are being targeted more than others.
+When this happens, Teddy’s going to get found out.

 Beyond the keywords, there’s the spending by State and Congressional District.

 For the battleground states or swing districts, Teddy will likely spend more money on advertising here.
-His goal is to garner more and more favorable coverage for Lake in these areas.
+His goal is to garner more and more favor for Lake in these areas.

 As the old saying goes “follow the money.”